stanleyseow/js/README.md

-# p5.js
+# Javascript

-These are all my p5.js javascripts collections..
+These are all my javascripts collections..

 The gh pages are located at https://stanleyseow.github.io/js/